logzio/sawmill/README.md

 ![Sawmill Logo](logo.png)

-Sawmill is an open source Java Library which enable data processing, enrichments, filtering and transformations.

-Using Sawmill pipelines you can process documents with groks, geoip, user-agent resolving, add or remove fields/tags and more dynamically inside your JVM based application.
+Sawmill is a JSON transformation open source library.
+It enables you to enrich, transform, and filter your JSON documents.
+Using Sawmill pipelines you can integrate your favorite groks, geoip, user-agent resolving, add or remove fields/tags and more in a descriptive manner, using configuration files or builders, in a simple DSL, allowing you to dynamically change transformations.

 # Documentation
-The full sawmill documentation [can be found here](https://github.com/logzio/sawmill/wiki).
+The full Sawmill documentation [can be found here](https://github.com/logzio/sawmill/wiki).

 ## Simple configuration example
 ```json